+Figure 7.
+Radial plots for similarity of LabMol-17 with known schistosomicidal drugs and known SmTGR hits.
+The central node represents the target compound surrounded by known schistosomicidal drugs (left-hand side) and known SmTGR hits from a HTS screen retrieved from PubChem BioAssay (AID: 485364) (right-hand side).
+The similarity was calculated using Tanimoto coefficient (Tc) using Morgan (ECFP4-like) fingerprints [79].

+Moreover, we have also analyzed the similarity between LabMol-17 and known SmTGR hits discovered in a HTS screening (PubChem BioAssay, AID: 485364).
+As we can see from Figure 7, the Tanimoto coefficient values are in the range between 0 and 0.3, showing that the compounds are very dissimilar, and therefore, LabMol-17 has proved to represent a new chemical scaffold against S. mansoni.

-Because of this structural difference and high activity against schistosomula and adult worms, these compounds are promising as new potential SmTGR inhibitors representing new not yet explored chemical scaffolds.
+Because of this structural difference and high activity against schistosomula and adult worms, the two hit compounds (LabMol-17 and LabMol-19) are promising as new potential SmTGR inhibitors representing new not yet explored chemical scaffolds.

 Conclusion

 We succeed to develop robust and externally predictive consensus model including 2D (HQSAR) and 3D QSAR models (CoMFA and CoMSIA).
 Developed consensus model was used for virtual screening of ChemBridge database.
 We identified ten new potential SmTGR inhibitors.
 High activity of two of these hits (LabMol-17 and LabMol-19) containing new scaffolds and pretty structurally dissimilar from known antishistosomal agents was validated experimentally against S. mansoni on both schistosomula and adult worms in vitro.
 We are going to conduct additional experimental validation and structural modification, if needed, of these compounds to develop new schistosomicidal agents on their base.